tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 * Use the [Queries API or SDK]({{< ref "Queries.md" >}}).
 {{% /alert %}}

-## Submit transactions using credit, debit or prepaid cards {#submit-transaction-using-credit-or-debit-cards}
+## Submit transactions using credit, debit or prepaid cards {#submit-transactions-using-credit-debit-or-prepaid-cards}
 This method lets you process the payments that your customers perform using credit, debit or prepaid cards.
 For Chile, you can perform the two-step flows (**Authorization**, **Capture**), and one-step flows (**Charge**).
 For more information, refer to [Payment flows]({{< ref "payments.md#payment-flows" >}}).

 {{% alert title="Note" color="info"%}}